The move towards commercialization of 5G, the fifth generation communication system, is accelerating.

 Alternately the feature of Nissan's I2V is that it rides in the car as an avatar of its own human likeness.
 It is also possible for multiple avatars to ride and see each other and to also view interior of car.
 In addition to imitating humans, avatars can be changed to other various characters.
 Japan distinguishes itself from other countries in this creative animation business.
 I2V is likely to be mass produced as a monetized business in the future.

-KDDI CORPORATION Remote control of construction machines
+KDDI CORPORATION Remote control of construction machine

 Remote control of construction equipment was conducted at Obayashi's Ai River Dam private site (Ibaraki City, Osaka).
 It assumed the work includes restoration work for landslide disaster.
 They used two construction machines with a total of eight onboard cameras and four fixed cameras around the work area.
 The images were sent to the remote-control system using 5G technology.